 A very deep yellow colour, its almost off-putting in the glass.
 Its got a lot of body, and is that decided rare thing for a Chardonnay, of being almost heavy.

 |Airreview is a non-commercial, not for profit blog, written by a non-trading individual, which does not market or promote any product listed on this page, and does not make any direct or indirect commercial use of any name, and as such assert my rights as an individual writing a (non-marketing) review to be exempt from the relevant parts of Australian RSA regulations, UK licencing laws, and EU laws regarding alcohol, promotion, designation, and marketing.
 Also note that some products listed here are no longer sold, and some have either changed their name, product line, designation, area, or some other facet of their product.
 As such these wines, beers and spirits must be legally viewed within a historic context, in some cases dating back over two decades, when the product could legally be called and promoted under its original designation.
 Airreview promotes the responsible use of alcohol, and also respects the legal drinking age in countries where it is restricted.
 Airreview aims to correct innocent mistakes as soon as they are pointed out, and apologises for inadvertent omissions, but will not pay your costs in this respect.
 Correspondence on this matter will not be entered into.
 By browsing this site you agree to these terms and conditions.|

 The bottle looks great, a really classy bottle, which is only served in business, although the foil top over the metal screw top looks a bit odd.

-The champagne is very sweet, not really the best mix of French grapes, but still worth quite drinkable.
+The Sparkling Wine is very sweet, not really the best mix of grapes, but still worth quite drinkable.
 It is specially bottled for Lufthansa in Wiesbaden.

 Yes, its possible to get real proper beer in a bottle on board.
 The Warsteiner Pils has a lovely creamy head.